-SEE, Serbia: Regional grid development plans and increase of cross border capacity for export to EU3.
-April 2015. / News Serbia Energy
+SEE, Serbia: Regional grid development plans and increase of cross border capacity for export to EU, News Serbia Energy

 While the European Commission defined Projects of Common Interest (PCIs), the Energy Community in 2013 defined and adopted so called Projects of Energy Community Interest (PECIs) as key infrastructure projects, which will help countries to physically integrate their energy markets, enable them to diversify their energy sources and help to bring an end to the energy isolation some of them are facing.

 Among the PECI projects are a number of 400 kV transmission projects in the Western Balkans.
 The PECI projects mainly focus on projects enabling regional cooperation and on some country internal grid enhancements to enable links to the emerging corridors.